MA Degree Program

 -

-Language Study: Students study Russian, an East European or Central Asian language, or a language from the Caucasus each quarter they are enrolled in the program.
+Language Study: Students study Russian, an East European or Central Asian language, or a language from the Caucasus each quarter they are enrolled in the MA degree program.
 The Stanford Language Center can offer over a dozen area language courses.

-The CREEES associate director works with each student to design a course of study that optimally meets the student's academic and professional interests, needs, and goals.
+The CREEES Associate Director works with each student to design a course of study that optimally meets the student's academic and professional interests, needs, and goals.

 Capstone Thesis